Iowa Hawkeyes Recap logo

 Position(s): OL, DL

-Harold 'Hal' Bradley, Jr. attended Englewood High School in Chicago, Illinois.
+Harold 'Hal' Bradley, Jr. attended Englewood High School and lived in Chicago, Illinois.
 His father Harold "Hal" Bradley, Sr. also played football at Iowa in 1926, and the Bradley's were the first African-American father-son combination to play football for the University of Iowa.

 He was one of five African-American players on Iowa's team in 1950.
 Bradley and his four African-American teammates, nicknamed the "Orange Bowl Five", became the first African-Americans to play at the historic Orange Bowl stadium, a contest won by Miami, 14-6.